 - 1. The Authority is duly created and validly existing under the provisions of the Compact. - 2.
 The Authority has the right and power under the Compact to adopt the Resolution, and the Resolution has been duly and lawfully adopted by the Authority, is in full force and effect and is valid and binding upon the Authority and enforceable in accordance with its terms, and no other authorization for the Resolution is required.
-The Resolution creates the valid pledge which it purports to create of the Trust Estate (as defined in the Resolution), moneys, securities and funds, held or set aside under the Resolution, subject to the application thereof to the purposes and on the conditions permitted by the Resolution.

-- 3. The Authority is duly authorized and entitled to issue the Series 2017A Bonds, and the Series 2017A Bonds are valid, binding and special and limited obligations of the Authority as provided in the Resolution, enforceable in accordance with their terms and the terms of the Resolution and entitled to the benefits of the Resolution and of the Compact, and the Series 2017A Bonds have been duly and validly authorized and issued in accordance with law, including the Compact, and in accordance with the Resolution. - 4.
-Under existing statutes and court decisions (i) interest on the Series 2017A Bonds is excluded from gross income for federal income tax purposes pursuant to the Code; and (ii) interest on the Series 2017A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations. - 5.
-Interest on the Series 2017A Bonds is exempt from all current Maryland, Virginia and District of Columbia personal income taxes. - 6.
-The Escrow Agreement has been duly authorized, executed and delivered by the Authority and, assuming the due authorization, execution and delivery by the Trustee, is a valid and binding obligation of the Authority, enforceable in accordance with its terms.
-The Series 2009A Refunded Bonds have been paid within the meaning and with the effect expressed in the Resolution, and the covenants, agreements and other obligations of the Authority to the holders of the Series 2009A Refunded Bonds have been discharged and satisfied.
+The Resolution creates the valid pledge which it purports to create of the Trust Estate (as defined in the Resolution), moneys, securities and funds, held or set aside under the Resolution, subject to the application thereof to the purposes and on the conditions permitted by the Resolution. - 3.
+The Authority is duly authorized and entitled to issue the Series 2017B Bonds, and the Series 2017B Bonds are valid, binding and special and limited obligations of the Authority as provided in the Resolution, enforceable in accordance with their terms and the terms of the Resolution and entitled to the benefits of the Resolution and of the Compact, and the Series 2017B Bonds have been duly and validly authorized and issued in accordance with law, including the Compact, and in accordance with the Resolution. - 4.
+Under existing statutes and court decisions (i) interest on the Series 2017B Bonds is excluded from gross income for federal income tax purposes pursuant to the Code; and (ii) interest on the Series 2017B Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations. - 5.
+Interest on the Series 2017B Bonds is exempt from all current Maryland, Virginia and District of Columbia personal income taxes.

-The opinions expressed in paragraphs 2 and 3 are qualified to the extent that the enforceability of the Resolution and the Series 2017A Bonds, respectively, may be limited by any applicable bankruptcy, insolvency, debt adjustment, moratorium, reorganization or other similar laws, judicial decisions and principles of equity relating to the enforcement of creditors' rights generally or contractual obligations, and judicial discretion and the valid exercise of the sovereign police powers of Maryland, Virginia and the District of Columbia and of the constitutional power of the United States of America.
+The opinions expressed in paragraphs 2 and 3 are qualified to the extent that the enforceability of the Resolution and the Series 2017B Bonds, respectively, may be limited by any applicable bankruptcy, insolvency, debt adjustment, moratorium, reorganization or other similar laws, judicial decisions and principles of equity relating to the enforcement of creditors' rights generally or contractual obligations, and judicial discretion and the valid exercise of the sovereign police powers of Maryland, Virginia and the District of Columbia and of the constitutional power of the United States of America.

-Except as stated in paragraphs 4 and 5, we express no opinion regarding any other federal, state, local or foreign tax consequences with respect to the Series 2017A Bonds.
-We express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the federal income tax treatment of interest on the Series 2017A Bonds, or under state, local and foreign tax law.
+Except as stated in paragraphs 4 and 5, we express no opinion regarding any other federal, state, local or foreign tax consequences with respect to the Series 2017B Bonds.
+We express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the federal income tax treatment of interest on the Series 2017B Bonds, or under state, local and foreign tax law.

-We express no opinion as to the accuracy or sufficiency of any financial or other information which has been or will be supplied to purchasers of the Series 2017A Bonds.
+We express no opinion as to the accuracy or sufficiency of any financial or other information which has been or will be supplied to purchasers of the Series 2017B Bonds.